 - Having difficulty with concentration and focus?
 Diffuse a blend of 2 drops cinnamon, 2 drops rosemary and 5 drops lemon.
 Just smelling cinnamon has been shown to improve brain activity.

 - Feeling achy?
-Add a drop to carrier oil to relax tight muscles, ease painful joints and relieve menstrual cramps.
+Add a drop to a carrier oil to relax tight muscles, ease painful joints and relieve menstrual cramps.

 - Avoid the chemical compound triclosan, which is common in antibacterial sanitizers.
-Instead, make your own with cinnamon oil, lemon oil, eucalyptus and rosemary combined with a carrier oil.
+Instead, make your own with cinnamon oil, lemon oil, eucalyptus, and rosemary combined with a carrier oil.